 - How many people did you reach through each communication activity, like email newsletters or social media challenges?

 At the end of your campaign, get together with everyone involved in your campaign to debrief your evaluation data, make plans for the future, and celebrate a job well done!

 - At the end of each month, export analytics from Twitter, Facebook, and Instagram to evaluate your social media efforts.
-And use Google Analytics to see how many people visited your campaign webpages.
+And use Google Analytics to see how many people visited your website.

 - Leverage your campaign evaluations to secure additional funding.
-Include process and outcomes data in future grant applications and donation requests.
+Include process and outcome data in future grant applications and donation requests.

 - Send your evaluation results to ODPHP!
 Your feedback can help improve the Move Your Way Community Playbook for use in future community campaigns.

 - Get feedback from event attendees with the Intercept Interview Guide: How to Interview Event Attendees [PDF - 301.12 KB].